Industry, energy and production

 Robust solutions for industrial energy and process systems

-Increasing demands on emissions, heterogeneous fuels and complex material flows present industrial plants with new challenges.
+Increasing requirements for emissions, heterogeneous fuels and complex material flows pose new challenges for industrial plants.

 Fluidized bed technology offers a particularly robust solution here: the fluidization of a particle bed creates intensive mixing, uniform temperatures and stable process conditions – even with widely varying input materials.
 This makes fluidized bed systems a proven technology for modern energy and industrial processes.

 Many systems have untapped potential.
-Often, the key opportunities for improvement lie not in the technology itself, but in operation, control, and system integration.
+Often, the decisive opportunities for improvement do not lie in the technology itself, but in operation, control and system integration.

 Our services